Dream-Weaver-GMR-Profiles-Plugins/public/plugins/retail/combat_rotation/paladin/protection/v1/README.md

 # Dragonflight > Plugin > Combat Rotation > Paladin > Protection

 ## Features
+- use all spells and all talents
-- optimal usage of all spells
+- smart usage of defensive spells
+- dusk/dawn optimal usage
+- high survivability and damage

 ## Installation
 - delete previous versions!